Tin ceiling: History

 Tin ceilings were traditionally painted white to give the appearance of hand-carved or molded plaster.
 They were incorporated into residential living rooms and parlors as well as schools, hospitals and commercial businesses where painted tin was often used as wainscoting.

 In the 1930s, tin ceilings began to lose their popularity and steel materials became scarce because of the effort to collect scrap metal during WWII.
 Many sheet metal companies began making other products in order to stay in business.
 In the 21st century, some renewed interest has been shown in tin ceilings.
 The increase in interest has stemmed from businesses that were renovating and an interest to return to the nostalgia of the turn of the century.
 Still to this day there exists a manufacturing company by the name of W.F.
 Norman Corporation that produces original tin ceilings and ornaments from the same rope drop hammers as it once did in 1898.
 Several other companies offer conventional tin ceilings as well as panels made to fit into a drop-ceiling grid.

+Interest in decorative metal ceilings revived in the late 20th century, particularly in the 1980s and beyond, as historic preservation and Victorian design aesthetics grew in popularity.
+Today, many manufacturers produce both historically accurate reproductions and modern interpretations of tin panels for residential and commercial interiors.